top of page

 The adjective 'sarcastic' has its etymological roots in the same source as its noun form, 'sarcasm.'
 It stems from the Greek word 'sarkasmos,' which is derived from 'sarkazein,' meaning 'to tear flesh' or 'to bite the lips in rage, sneer at, mock.'
 This Greek term aptly captures the essence of sarcasm as a form of communication characterized by the use of ironic, mocking, or caustic remarks to express contempt, ridicule, or derision.
 As 'sarkasmos' evolved through various languages, it eventually gave rise to the adjective 'sarcastic' in English.
 The etymology of 'sarcastic' highlights its inherent connection to the biting and scornful nature of sarcasm, which persists in its modern usage to describe language or expressions marked by irony and derisive humor.

-Quiz: Find the meaning of the adjective sarcastic:
+Find the correct meaning of the adjective sarcastic:

 Try Again!